 Robotman became a ghostcomp after his brain was destroyed.

 Glamour (or glamer)

-Is normally used here in its original sense – a magical enchantment.
-In RPGs it has come to often mean a minor illusion disguising the true nature of a person or object, often to make it more attractive or to pass as something non-magical.
+Normally used here in its original sense – a magical enchantment.
+In RPGs it has come to often mean a minor illusion disguising the true nature of a person or object.
+Often to make it more attractive or to pass as something non-magical.

 In super-hero comic books history, this is a shorthand for an era that goes from (roughly) 1938 to 1951.